Debts can weigh heavily on the debtor’s shoulders. They can be the reason for countless sleepless nights and great stress.

 If a budget is allocated to every part of life, then a bill will not be such a big deal.

 The best way to start is making a list of your monthly expenses.
-This can be on paper or a spreadsheet.
+A budgeting app can help with this, or you can use go paper or a spreadsheet.
 Check your bank statements of the last 3 months and create a category for every item.
 For example a category for rent, one for bills, one for clothes and one for entertainment etc. The best approach is also to be as precise as possible.
 There are certain things that we do not have control of.
 For example utility bills can vary because these prices vary.
 If you own a car, fuel prices can also go up and down.
 As of February 2022 energy prices are expected to go up, so it would be best to be cautious and add a contingency amount to your budget.
 It is better to take the Stoic approach, expect to pay more, and be surprised if it’s less than expected.

 If you overspent – review your budget.
 Perhaps it was unrealistic, or there are costs that have not been accounted for, such as insurance premiums that are paid yearly rather than monthly.